data-apis/scipy-2023-presentation/paper.rst

   TPUs.

-- *JIT compiler support.* Standardized APIs and behavior should be amenable to JIT compilation and graph-based optimization.
+- *JIT compiler support.* Standardized APIs and behavior should be amenable to JIT compilation and graph-based optimization (e.g., PyTorch, JAX, and TensorFlow).
 For APIs and behavior which are not amenable, such as APIs returning arrays having data-dependent output shapes, the respective APIs and behavior should be specified as optional extensions.
-Moreover, copy-view mutation semantics, as, e.g., supported by NumPy, should be considered an implementation detail and, thus, not suitable for standardization.
+Moreover, copy-view mutation semantics (as, e.g., supported by NumPy) should be considered an implementation detail and, thus, not suitable for standardization.

-- *Distributed support.* Standardized APIs and behavior should be amenable to implementation in array libraries supporting distributed computing.
+- *Distributed support.* Standardized APIs and behavior should be amenable to implementation in array libraries supporting distributed computing (e.g., Dask).

 - *Consistency.* Except in scenarios involving backward compatibility concerns, naming conventions and design patterns should be consistent across standardized APIs.

 - *Extensibility.* Conforming array libraries may implement functionality which is not included in the array API standard.
-Array-consumers bear responsibility for ensuring that a given API is standardized and its usage is portable across specification-conforming array libraries.
+As a consequence, array consumers bear responsibility for ensuring that a given API is standardized and its usage is portable across specification-conforming array libraries.

 - *Deference.* Where possible, the array API standard should defer to existing, widely-used standards.
 For example, the accuracy and precision of numerical